phxjrp3280/phxjrp3280.github.io/README.md

-The purpose of the screen is to load interesting segments from a company's balance sheet, income statement and cash flow statement.
+The purpose of the page is to load interesting segments from a company's balance sheet, income statement and cash flow statement.
 The items were selected by the author.

 Technologies Used: